softwaredevelop/mql5/Indicators/MyIndicators/Currency_Strength_Pro.md

 2. **Select Pairs:** Create a "Watchlist" for the day by pairing the Top 2 strongest against the Bottom 2 weakest currencies. (e.g., Strong GBP + Weak AUD -> Trade GBPAUD Long).
 3. **Focus:** Use the **Visibility Settings** to hide all other currencies, leaving only the ones involved in your watchlist visible on the chart.
 This removes noise and helps you track the specific battle between your chosen currencies.
 4. **Wait for Timing:** Switch to a lower timeframe (M5/M15) on your selected pair and use your tactical indicators (like `VWAP_Pro` or `MACD_Laguerre_Pro`) to time the entry.

-### Tips

-* **Avoid Correlation:** Do not trade multiple pairs that are driven by the same currency move (e.g., Long EURUSD and Long GBPUSD) unless you want to double your risk on the USD weakness.
-* **News Events:** Be aware that high-impact news can cause sudden spikes in the strength lines.
-Wait for the lines to stabilize after news before entering.